A biodegradable wooden cup and cutlery next to a young plant growing in crumpled paper

 Political and environmental regulations have also played a crucial role in promoting biobased products.
 The European Union actively encourages the development and use of biobased materials through the regulations it imposes and the subsidies and tax incentives it provides.

-Technological advances are also driving the emergence of biobased materials.
-Innovations in biotechnologies, green chemistry and industrial processes have enabled the development of biobased products that are more efficient and competitive than their fossil-based counterparts.
-This opens up new opportunities for manufacturers wishing to explore innovative solutions outside the realm of fossil-based products.
-Industry is increasingly integratingradiocarbon analysis of biobased products into its R&D processes, to determine the proportion of products derived from biomass.
+At the same time, technological advances are also driving the emergence of bio-based materials.
+Innovations in biotechnology, green chemistry, and industrial processes have made it possible to develop bio-based products that are more effective and competitive than their fossil-based counterparts.
+This offers new opportunities for manufacturers seeking to explore innovative solutions beyond fossil-based products.
+We are seeing that the industry is increasingly incorporatingradiocarbon analysis of bio-based products into its research and development processes to determine the proportion of products derived from biomass.

-The emergence of biobased products is therefore correlated with the desire to change our production and consumption patterns.
+The desire to change our production and consumption patterns is driving the emergence of bio-based products.
 This represents both a challenge and an opportunity for manufacturers seeking competitive advantages.

 But what are the characteristics of biobased products and what exactly are the raw materials used in their manufacturing process?